bangyen/number-theory/README.md

 # Number Theory
-This is large Number Theory package for python.
+This is a large Number Theory package for python.